Kicksecure/developer-meta-files/hulahoop/build-preparation.md

 # source code updates #

-If developer-meta-packages is already installed:
+If package `developer-meta-packages` is already installed:

 ```
 dm-git-tag-checkout-latest